sbeeredd04/auto-git/README.md

 ### General Questions

 **Q: What is Auto-Git?**
 A: Auto-Git is an AI-powered CLI tool that automatically generates meaningful commit messages using Google's Gemini AI and commits your changes.
-Version 3.6.0 adds bulletproof Ctrl+C handling, smart input deduplication, and rock-solid interactive navigation.
+Version 3.7.1 adds bulletproof infinite REPL looping, perfect state management across multiple pause/resume cycles, and unbreakable global keyboard controls.

 **Q: Do I need to install anything?**
 A: No!
 You can use `npx @sbeeredd04/auto-git` without installation, or install globally with `npm install -g @sbeeredd04/auto-git`.

-**Q: What's new in v3.6.0?**
+**Q: What's new in v3.7.1?**
-A: v3.6.0 introduces:
+A: v3.7.1 introduces:
-- 🛡️ **Bulletproof Ctrl+C handling** - force exit from anywhere
-- 🧠 **Smart input deduplication** - automatically fixes "ggiitt" → "git"
-- 🎯 **Rock-solid navigation** - no more stuck states
-- ⚡ **Robust stdin management** - proper terminal state handling
-- 🔄 **Enhanced error recovery** - improved AI suggestions
+- 🔄 **Infinite REPL Looping**: REPL runs in a true infinite loop that never stops accepting commands
+- 🎯 **Perfect Multiple Pause/Resume Cycles**: Can pause and resume indefinitely without any state corruption
+- 🎮 **Unbreakable Global Keyboard Controls**: Ctrl+P, Ctrl+R, and Ctrl+C work flawlessly across all states and cycles
+- 🛡️ **Complete State Isolation**: Each REPL session is completely isolated with proper cleanup and restoration
+- ⚡ **Bulletproof Handler Management**: Perfect cleanup of all event handlers prevents memory leaks
+- 🔧 **Never-Ending Command Processing**: Commands execute and immediately return to prompt for next command

 **Q: How do I force exit if something goes wrong?**
 A: Press Ctrl+C anywhere - navigation menu, REPL, or file watcher.
 It will immediately exit the entire application with proper cleanup.